TiiKoh/tiikoh.github.io/cmdline_course.md

 ## Week 3

 The third week was about corpus processing.
 We learned about regular expressions and text processing commands.
-In our assignments, we worked with texts from [Project Gutenberg] (http://www.gutenberg.org/).
+In our assignments, we worked with texts from [Project Gutenberg](http://www.gutenberg.org/).
 We mainly examined frequencies: for example, how many times a certain word form occurs in a given text.
-The difference between *word*, *word-form* and *token* was important to remember.
+The difference between *word*, *word-form* and
+*token* was important to remember.
 The `grep` and `egrep` commands were very useful here.
 For example, the command